dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-api.md

 ---
-title: "Metadata API"
+title: "Understand the API"
 id: "metadata-api"
 ---

-> The dbt Cloud Metadata API helps organizations analyze and improve their data using the outputs of dbt execution.
+The dbt Metadata API helps organizations analyze and improve their data using the outputs of dbt execution.

 Every time dbt Cloud runs a project, it generates and stores information about the dbt project—in other words, metadata.
 It stores information on how it's executed, including accuracy, recency, configuration, and structure of the <Term id="view">views</Term> and tables in the warehouse.